-For this, I used 2 cans of high-heat silver paint because it was on sale, but you can choose any color you want as long as it’s heat resistant.
+For this, I used 2 cans of this high-heat silver paint because it was on sale last time I checked, but you can choose any color you want as long as it’s heat resistant.
 For the handle, I used this garage door handle.
 You can choose to paint it to match your smoker, but I chose to keep it as is.

 Step 5: Smoke and season

 Before we can use it we need to coat the inside with Crisco or lard in order to protect it from corrosion.
 You will then have to use the 5 lb bag of charcoal and light as a dry run in order to season the inside of your barrel.